 - Coarsely ground black pepper, to taste

-1. Place balsamic vinegar in a small saucepan and heat over low-heat; cook for 10 to 15 minutes, or until balsamic vinegar is thick and syrupy.
+- Place balsamic vinegar in a small saucepan and heat over low-heat; cook for 10 to 15 minutes, or until balsamic vinegar is thick and syrupy.
 Set aside.
+You can use balsamic reduction and skip this step.